Local government in Pennsylvania: County

 Counties in Pennsylvania serve the traditional roles for state including law enforcement, judicial administration, and election conduct.
 Some of the other functions that Pennsylvania's counties may perform include public health, property assessment, and redevelopment.
 Some of the welfare functions often performed by counties include mental health, geriatric care, community colleges, and library support.

 Pennsylvania is divided into 67 counties.
 Most counties are governed by a board of commissioners, consisting of three members.
 Two must be of the majority party, and the third must be of the minority party, which is determined by which candidates receive the most votes, as two candidates from each party are on the November ballot.
 One of the members serves as the chair.
 The board of commissioners typically serves as both the legislative and executive body.
-In addition to the elected commissioners, most counties elect other officials, commonly called "row officers," independent of the board of commissioners.
+In addition to the elected commissioners, most counties elect other officials, commonly called "row officers", independent of the board of commissioners.
 The offices include sheriff, district attorney, prothonotary, clerk of courts, register of wills, clerk of the orphans' court, recorder of deeds, treasurer, controller, auditors, and jury commissioners.

 Seven counties currently have home rule charters: Allegheny, Delaware, Erie, Lackawanna, Lehigh, Luzerne, and Northampton.
 Philadelphia is a consolidated city-county with all of its county functions being administered by the city government.
 Those counties have the types of officials elected determined by the home rule charter, and they often differ from the officials elected in most counties.

 Counties are further classified by population.
 Each classification has its own code, set up by the General Assembly, to administer county functions.
 The classification of counties is as follows:

 (*): A county of the third class that is determined to have a population of 500,000 or more may elect to continue to be a county of the third class.

 (~): A county having a population between 35,000 and 44,999 may elect to be a county of the sixth class.

 (+): A county's population must be under the minimum for a class for two (2) censuses prior to a reduction in class.
+Changes in county classification are suspended until after the 2030 United States census, unless a county elected to allow the change to occur before February 22, 2022.
+Lancaster County approved such a change, becoming a class 2A county.